giasonep/EDA_MTA_Turnstile_Data/One_Page_Report_EDA_MTA.md

 ### DATA CLEANING

-*All data was cleaned using the Pandas data analysis software library*
+*All data was cleaned using Pandas data analysis software library*

 - Several data entries for turnstile entries and exits decreased over time or had gaps of missing data; I removed these points from the data, resulting in a .9% reduction of the data set.